Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `CritLocationTransfer` (true or false, default false)
 >
-> When set to true and a successful critical hit happens on a location that has nothing to crit,
+> When true and a successful critical hit happens on a location that has nothing to crit,
 > usually because of `CritIgnoreDestroyedComponent` and `CritIgnoreEmptySlots`,
 > the crit will transfer to the next location using damage transfer rule.
 >